10DownPro/service-now-urgent-incident-notification-workflow/README.md

 # ‼️ Critical Incident Alerts in ServiceNow (Built with Flow Designer)

-This is a ServiceNow workflow I built to automatically send email alerts when a critical network incident happens.
-It helps make sure the right team (Network Operations) is notified right away so they can jump in and fix the issue fast.
+This project was built in response to a simulated incident at Uber, where a critical network outage in San Francisco went unnoticed for 2 hours due to a broken alert system.
+I created a ServiceNow workflow that automatically sends real-time email notifications to the Network Operations team when a critical incident is detected — helping prevent future SLA breaches and delays.

 ## 📁 Project Files